horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 <p>&nbsp;</p>

-# HOW DOES GIT WORKS ?
+# HOW DOES GIT WORK?

 With Git, a developer can have full history of their code repository locally.